 On the flip side, many of the natives have been very friendly and we've had more smiles, thumbs up and wildly-gesticulated shows-of-truck-approval than most other places we've been.

-Tonight's intended overnighting spot is pretty much like most other Italian ones we've ever used in as much as it's utterly unspectacular, but at least is pretty well hidden.
-Out of sight, out of mind and all that.
-Really good overnighting spots have so far eluded us in Italy.
+Tonight's intended overnighting spot is again utterly unspectacular, but at least is pretty well hidden: out of sight, out of mind and all that.
+It's fair to say that really good overnighting spots have so far eluded us in Italy.
 It was the same the last time we were here.
-Bits of truck-sized land with good vistas that are not next to a heavily trafficked road are just not a feature.
+Bits of truck-sized land with good vistas that are not next to a heavily trafficked road are just not a common feature.
 Neither is track-access to 'wilderness'.

 In spite of it, we're still doing OK and tonight's bit of out-of-sight abandoned and dutifully littered tarmac (pic) has thrown up some excellent hoopoe sightings.
 Other birds casually encountered during the drive have been white stork, fan-tailed warbler and two peregrines.